Urban Agriculture as Blue-Green Infrastructure

 Two persons talking in a garden shed.

 PhD student Paulien Van de Vlasakker talks to urban gardener Olle Elfvin.
 Interviews that she and Associate Professor Karin Tonderski have carried out with cultivators in Linköping show that gardeners sometimes use too much nitrogen and phosphorus, but garden practices vary a lot.
-Anna Nilsen
+Photographer: Anna Nilsen

 At a later stage, workshops and interviews will be conducted to better understand the benefits (and concerns) stakeholders are interested in related to their gardens and how nutrients fit into this picture.